 As a distributor of several varieties of sea vegetables, including hiziki (hijiki) we feel confident, after reviewing all the documented scientific evidence, that EDEN Hiziki does not pose a health risk when eaten in moderation as part of a healthy balanced diet and when properly cleaned and soaked, as has been done in Japan for centuries.
 We would like to encourage our consumers to follow our package directions: "wash, soak for 15 minutes in warm water, drain, rinse well and discard the soaking water."

 It is important to choose sea vegetables wisely.
-EDEN Hiziki is wild grown and hand harvested from the clean, cold, Arctic current seas of Japan's main island of Honshu in the environmentally protected Ise (ee say) Bay.
+EDEN Hiziki is wild grown and hand harvested from the clean, cold, Arctic current seas of Japan's main island of Honshu along the environmentally protected Ria-coast of Ise-Shima National Park.
 After harvesting it is boiled and dried in the traditional manner.